10 Most Beautiful Buildings in Venice + Google Maps Location

 Here is the map of Venice showing the location of each beautiful building from the list.
 I added a walking route you can use if you plan to visit them all.

-Need help in exploring Venice?
-Here are tours and guides offered by GetYourGuide to make traveling in Venice easier and more convenient:
+Need help exploring Venice?
+Here are tours and guides offered by GetYourGuide (a very trusted partner) to make traveling in Venice easier and more convenient:

 Where to go after Venice?